Home

 • Up-to-date valuation report for the property for properties purchased before 16 October 2023, but for sales after that date, the sale price written on your title deed (tapu) must be above USD 200,000 (in TRY) according to the Central Bank's official rate on the date of the title-transfer

-• Health insurance document (covering a 2 year long period since this is typically the length of this type of residence currently provided by the Immigartion Office)
+• Health insurance document (covering a 2-year period since this is typically the length of this type of residence currently provided by the Immigration Office)

 • Documents showing that the foreigner resides in the relevant property